-If picking up the rental car locally (in Friendswood/Houston area), return the completed Vehicle Rental Request Form into the Transportation Department.
+If picking up the rental within the Friendswood/Houston area, please submit the form to the Transportation Department.
 All receipts are required to be turned into the Transportation Department upon return.

-If picking up the rental car outside of the Friendswood area, return the completed Vehicle Rental Request Form into the Purchasing Coordinator in the Business Office.
-All receipts are required to be turned into the Purchasing/Business Department upon return.
+If picking up the rental outside the Friendswood/Houston area, please submit the form to the Purchasing Coordinator.
+All receipts are required to be turned into the Purchasing/Business Office upon return.